KimDuckUn/StopPedLoiteringInChairs/readme.txt

 Drag the folder into your recources for your fivem server.
 Ensure StopPedLoiteringInChairs

+Dependencies. standalone, meant for vMenu.
+If you want it to work for ESX, QbCore, OxLib, or whatever cringe version you use figure it out on your own.
+They made google for for a reason.

 If you can not get a FiveM script to work.
 Or know how install one I highly recommend you don't dev for FiveM.
 This script was made by ChatGPT.
 Because I got pissed off that Gabz and UncleJust and other MLO devs are lazy and allow AI to spawn in chairs.